titola/neuropa/README.md

 therefore the calculation of the radiation paths is incremental (it depends on the complexity of the radar).

+Often I get a "lash" on the nape when some laser pulses are blocked by a medal collocated behind the head.
+The automatic system probably enhances the energy level to go beyond the obstacle, then it moves the rays causing a shock.
+However I think this lash is also possible without obstacles.

 A pulsed radiation can be transformed in sound by following this path:

 ```